New forces are transforming the world of work: Technological development. Climate change. Demographic shifts. Globalization.

 11:00-11:30 Coffee break

-11:30-12:45 Plenary panel discussion with the rapporteurs of the six parallel sessions on global initiatives to ensure a Future of Work inclusive of persons with disabilities
+11:30-12:30 Plenary panel discussion with the rapporteurs of the seven parallel sessions on global initiatives to ensure a Future of Work inclusive of persons with disabilities

-14:00-17:00 The afternoon will allow for diverse sessions, including presentations by participants.
+14:00-17:00 The afternoon will allow for diverse sessions, including presentations by participants and briefings on the situation in particular countries.

 A half-hour coffee break is foreseen for 15:30.